 Controlling costs in business is vital, which is why the first benefit of VoIP phone systems we want to bring to your attention is that, in most cases, it lowers costs.
-Of course, how much it reduces costs will very much depend on the systems you currently have in place, but we would usually expect to see savings of anywhere up to 50%.
+Of course, how much it reduces costs depends on your current systems, but we would usually expect savings of anywhere up to 50%.
 Yes, that's right, VoIP services can save you up to 50% compared to a traditional phone system with an ISDN line.

 Cost savings vs a traditional PBX

 When it comes to a traditional phone system, businesses must invest in handsets and PBX hardware.
 A PBX on its own can cost thousands of pounds, and while that can often be leased over several years, getting set up still represents a massive cost.

 In contrast, by using a cloud-VoIP provider, you do away with the capital outlay and simply charge you per user per month for everything.

 To run a traditional phone system before VoIP, you needed telephone lines such as ISDN and internal cabling to every desk.
 Every time you want to add another person to the system, you'd need to get them connected via a cable running back to the PBX; this is, of course, in addition to any networking you need for computers.
 The great thing with business VoIP systems and handsets is that they run over the same network as your computers, completely removing the need to have a second connection going back to your comms room.
 Not only that, but they can also even run over wireless, which, while not quite as reliable as a physical network cable, can give you more flexibility over where the handset is located in the office.
 Finally, as we know, ISDN line rental is costly and is being phased out in favour of SIP lines - by moving to VoIP, all of your calls go over your internet connection so you can rid yourself of one more ongoing cost.